-Price includes return transfer from/to Pula or a local point in the area (on request), 7 nights of accommodation based on shared double/twin room with private facilities, daily breakfast, daily picnic lunch, daily 3 course dinner with 1/2 litre table wine per person, entry fee into the caves, local visits and wine tasting as specified in the description, afternoon excursion to Rovinj by car and five and a half days of horse riding as described.
+- return transfer from/to Pula or a local point in the area (on request) - 7 nights of accommodation based on shared double/twin room with private facilities - daily breakfast - daily picnic lunch - daily 3 course dinner with 1/2 litre table wine per person - entry fee into the caves - local visits and wine tasting as specified in the description, - afternoon excursion to Rovinj by car - five and a half days of horse riding as described.

 The programme is based from the small, family-run farm/ranch in the village of Karnevali.
 This is an ideal place to switch off and relax when not on horseback.
 The farm consists of several buildings around a courtyard, built in the traditional Istrian style (stone and red tiled roofs), and has modern amenities.

 There are four guestrooms, each with private bathroom facilities.
 Three rooms have twin beds and one room has a double bed plus a single.
 All rooms are well kept and furnished in lovely colours, with solid rustic furniture and wooden floors.
 The bathrooms are spacious with either a large shower or a bathtub.
 There is central heating for the chilly mornings and evenings in early spring and autumn.
 Views are to the garden or the green valley at the back of the house.
 They are all non-smoking rooms.
 The rooms are in a separate building to the main house and the building has been arranged into a u-shape around a small courtyard.
 On one side of the building there is a common room for guests with a kitchen, living/dining room and an open fire, for use in cooler temperatures.
 Beside the building is a covered patio with barbecue where meals can be enjoyed outdoors.
 There is ample parking if guests arrive by car.
 A new addition is a swimming pool – perfect ending to those days in the saddle!